Lacrymology/states/rsync/doc/pillar.rst

 rsync:modules
 ~~~~~~~~~~~~~

-Dictionay contains information of all :doc:`/rsync/doc/index` modules.
+Dictionay contains information of all :doc:`index` modules.

 Default: don't use any module (``{}``).